sjames40/SITCOM/README.md

 - nvidia-docker (if you use GPU in docker container)

 It is okay to use lower version of CUDA with proper pytorch version.

-Ex) CUDA 10.2 with pytorch 1.7.0
+For example, CUDA 10.2 with pytorch 1.7.0.

 <br />